Overview

 "

 We are committed to accelerating the modernization of our power plant in alignment with China’s emissions reduction goals.
-We have been working with GE since 2014 and put our trust in GE’s leading HA technology.
+We have been working with GE Vernova since 2014 and put our trust in GE’s leading HA technology.
 We are pleased to have selected GE’s high-efficiency gas technology for this project.

 Representative of China Huadian Corporation

-GE is helping to reduce the Juliangcheng plant’s environmental impact significantly.
+GE Vernova is helping to reduce the Juliangcheng plant’s environmental impact significantly.
 Natural gas-fired generators have the lowest CO2 emissions of all fossil power-generation fuels, and GE’s H-Class gas turbine portfolio has the capability to burn up to 50% by volume of hydrogen when blended with natural gas.
 This offers great potential to combat climate change.

 Tianjin Junliangcheng Power Generation Co., Ltd. (part of China Huadian Corporation), is behind its nation abandoning a long-term reliance on coal.
 The Chinese government has announced their plan to reduce greenhouse gas emissions, confirmed by the recent pledge to have CO2 emissions peak before 2030 and achieve carbon neutrality before 2060.